Invest like an Expert Without Being One

 - Written by Andrew Fiebert

-You have a risk slider (picture on the right) which you basically adjust according to how risky you feel.
-You can move this slider as much as you want every day and the change is immediate.
-I don’t think you need to go that crazy, but you definitely can if you want.
+You have a risk slider (picture on the right) which you adjust according to how risky you feel.
+You can move this slider as often as you want and the change is immediate.
+I don’t think you need to go crazy sliding the scale, but you can if you want.

 Unlike Betterment, with eToro you have to get your hands dirty.
 Just not too dirty ;)